- It is cluster-aware, which eliminates the need for an external load balancer.

 Try it out

-This tutorial shows how to use the Yugabyte Psycopg2 Driver with YugabyteDB.
-You’ll start by creating a three-node cluster with a replication factor of 3.
+This tutorial shows how to use the Yugabyte Psycopg2 driver with YugabyteDB.
+It starts by creating a 3 node cluster with a replication factor of 3.
 This tutorial uses the yb-ctl utility.
-Next, you’ll use Python shell terminal, to demonstrate the driver's load balancing features by running few python scripts.

 Install YugabyteDB and create a local cluster